float3/float3.github.io/quartz-local/comments/README.md

 **Markup renders inline**, with a wide allowlist: text formatting, lists, tables, `details`/`summary`, figures, images, media, and a `style` attribute for anything cosmetic.
-Because the body goes through a real HTML parser before it is cleaned, a comment cannot escape its own box by writing unbalanced closing tags: the parser drops them, and the tree the page renders is well-formed by construction.
+Because the body goes through a real HTML parser before it is cleaned, a comment cannot break out of its container element by writing unbalanced closing tags: the parser drops them, and the tree the page renders is well-formed by construction.
 Headings are demoted so a comment cannot compete with the page's outline, `style` declarations that leave the box or fetch a URL are dropped, and